 Before we even get to tuning there are a few things you will want to have in order to tune: a drum key to turn the lugs, dampers or rings, and a drum stick.
 Notice that I did not say you needed a drum tuner.
 Drum tuners like the drumdial are not bad.
 They are great tools, but being able to tune drums without the drumdial is more important, and they don’t always play well with textured heads.

 This is an example of why Tuning is so important.
-Remember these are the same microphones, at the same settings at the same placement.
+These are the same microphones, at the same settings, at the same placement.

 Snare Untuned with rings:

 The first thing about almost every drum is that you want to make sure the whole drum is in tune together.
 This means we want at least similar tension for all of the different lugs.
 The best way to check this is to gently tap around and between each lug making sure that all of the taps sound the same and create the same tone.
 This means that you are going to want to go in a star or “cross” pattern tuning the lugs not in a circular fashion.
 If there are an odd number of lugs, skip one and tune every other, until all of the lugs have been tightened.

 There is no one tuning for every drum set and drummer.
 Some drummers will disagree about the tuning on a single set, but just so long as you know the sound you or your drummer is going for before tuning, these tips and guides will get you where you need to go.

 Another tip is to place a finger in the middle of the drum when listening to tunings and for overtones.
 This will eliminate your primary tone, and halve to distance that waves can travel.
 Thus we can hear the overtones and the slight differences more clearly, because the primary tone is less viable and indeed very difficult to hear.